Fall from Ladder Attorney in Boston

 If a fall occurs while an accident victim is working, the worker can file a claim for workers’ compensation benefits.
 Workers’ compensation provides coverage for all types of on-the-job injuries and work accidents.
 In Massachusetts, workers’ compensation is a “no-fault” system, which means workers are entitled to benefits even if they caused their own injuries.
 The workers’ compensation attorneys at the Jeffrey Glassman Injury Lawyers can help navigate and maximize workers’ compensation claims.

-After evaluating your case, the ladder injury attorneys at the Law Offices of Jeffrey S. Glassman will identify all potentially liable parties and help you build a case against those who are responsible for your injuries.
+After evaluating your case, the ladder injury attorneys at the Jeffrey Glassman Injury Lawyers will identify all potentially liable parties and help you build a case against those who are responsible for your injuries.
 Our law firm can call in experts to weigh in on how the accident happened and who is to blame.
 An expert can identify defects in a ladder and explain how it deviates from industry standards.Common Types of Ladder Accident Injuries

 A fall from a ladder can result in serious injuries with permanent consequences.
 The National Institute for Occupational Safety and Health estimates that 500,000 Americans are treated for ladder-related falls and more than 300 die from ladder falls every year.
 These ladder falls cost the United States $24 billion annually for work loss, medical costs and other expenses, the agency said.